 - Legal and accounting fees

-- Property/casualty or liability insurance
+- Property, casualty, or liability insurance

-4. Can You Handle the Life of a Franchise Owner?
+4. Can you handle the life of a franchise owner?

 Unlike entrepreneurs who sell their own products, franchise owners don’t normally have much variety in their day, which can be boring for some business people.
 Try to imagine doing the same jobs and tasks every day for two years.
 If that sounds like torture, owning a franchise may not be for you.

 By purchasing a franchise, you enter into a long-term relationship with the franchisor.
 Make sure you fully understand what the extent of that relationship is, including how the franchisor is compensated.

 Keep in mind that the challenges other franchisees have may not be the same challenges you will face, but their experience of working with the parent company will more than likely mirror yours.

-7. What Are the Legal Parameters of the Franchise Agreement?
+7. What are the legal parameters of the franchise agreement?

 If you feel pressure to sign before you’re ready this is also a red flag.
-Deciding to invest your own money into a franchise is a big deal and you should feel fully comfortable with your decision before committing to anything.
+Deciding to invest your own money into a franchise is a big deal, and you should feel fully comfortable with your decision before committing to anything.

 Make a list of all the skills you have, whether they are personal or professional.
 When shopping for the “right” franchise opportunity, consult this list often, and ask yourself if your skills align with the day-to-day requirements of the franchise.
-If you’re not good with people, but great with computers, then working in a job where you are constantly facing clients may not be the best choice.
+If you’re not good with people but great with computers, then working in a job where you are constantly facing clients may not be the best choice.

 Drill down your list of strengths and weaknesses, and ask others for their input.
 You want to be sure that you’re selecting a franchise that really speaks to your strengths.

-9. What Are the Plans for Expansion or Growth?
+9. What are the plans for expansion or growth?

 If the franchisor intends to really saturate your area, you may want to reevaluate purchasing a franchise.
 If possible, ask for exclusivity in your market to ensure that you don’t end up getting run out of business by another franchisee that happens to have a more convenient location.